azigler/mattermost-datadog-demo/README.md

 - [Postgres](https://hub.docker.com/_/postgres) (database)
 - [Datadog Agent](https://hub.docker.com/r/datadog/agent) (monitoring for Datadog)

-In addition to the above stack, this orchestration has a demonstrative application called `plantalytics` that is triaged by the demo user.
+In addition to the above stack, this orchestration has a demonstrative application called `verdantics` that is triaged by the demo user.

 ## Install & Usage